WiN Global Youth Generation Chapter: An Interview with Andrea Bachrata

 Coincidentally, most of us became part of WiN Global by chance.
 This is because young students and professionals in general are not aware of WiN Global as we (the organisation) were not really visible in networking events.
 Many of us on the team came to know WiN Global through word of mouth, and were motivated by its members who helped us decide our career paths and acted as role models.
 And once we joined WiN Global, we saw clearly what the organisation can bring to the younger generation – from mentoring to professional development opportunities and much more.

 That’s how the idea for this group came about: to create a direct path to WiN Global membership so that young students and professionals can join easily.
 We will mirror WiN Global and act as a bridge between the young generation and WiN Global.
-I know that WiN Global is extremely supportive of the young generation, and will listen to what we have to say and fulfil our needs.
+I know that WiN Global is extremely supportive of the young generation, and will listen to what we have to say and fulfill our needs.